Poikilos/ForwardFileSync/README.md

 # ForwardFileSync
-A console sync program with easy filtering syntax (YAML-like script filename is only parameter).
+A console sync program with easy filtering syntax (filename of YAML-like script is only parameter).